A66 road: Trans-Pennine dualling

 The middle 49.5 mi section of the A66 between Scotch Corner on the A1(M) and Penrith on the M6 forms one of the key trans-Pennines trunk routes and has one of the worst road-safety records in the UK.
 Various bypasses and upgrades have been constructed since the early 1970s, giving the current mix of single and dual-carriageway sections.
 In 2002, after many years of local campaigning, the Transport Minister, John Spellar, gave support for the upgrading of the remaining single-carriageway sections by the Highways Agency.
 The first three projects began construction in early 2006 and opened in 2007 and 2008.
 The whole route between the A1(M) and M6 was due to be dualled by 2011, by which time the upgrade of the A1 to motorway status at Scotch Corner was planned to be complete.

 After the construction of several sections commenced, it was announced that those schemes currently in the planning phase would not go ahead until 2016 at the earliest.
 The Highways Agency website states "Other than those already committed, the Regions did not identify any other major schemes for the A66 as high priorities to receive funding.
 This means that there is currently no likelihood of any additional major schemes on this route being funded within the next ten-year period.
 However the Regional Funding Allocation process will be reviewed in due course and this will give an opportunity for the Regions to revise their priorities."

 In September 2015, the government said that £500,000 would be invested into the study of the two Trans-Pennine routes of the A66 and the A69.
 The proposal would be for one or even both roads to be dualled wholly between the A1/A1(M) and the M6.
 The following year the government announced that the A66 would be dualled, but not the A69.
 In March 2019, project director Matt Townsend from Highways England announced plans for a public consultation from May 2019, in which it would present its plans for a £500 million spend to complete dualling the Trans-Pennine section, together with improvements at the M6 and A1(M) interchanges.

+In March 2024, Transport Secretary Mark Harper approved a £1.3 billion scheme to dual the A66 in its entirety between Scotch Corner and Penrith.
+Work would begin on the scheme in the latter half of 2024.

-Additionally, a plan to create a second crossing of the River Tees near for traffic on the congested A19 road, would see the widening of the A66 between Teesside Park and the Tees Viaduct interchange.
+Additionally, a plan to create a second crossing of the River Tees near Middlesbrough for traffic on the congested A19 road would see the widening of the A66 between Teesside Park and the Tees Viaduct interchange.